-Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.
+Pressure cooked in an Instant Pot, this delicious Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha squash.

-Helloween is just around the corner and I wanted to share at least one pumpkin recipe before the holiday.
+Halloween is just around the corner and I wanted to share at least one pumpkin recipe before the holiday.
 Pumpkins in Japan are called Kabocha (カボチャ) and it is one of the most celebrated flavors in the fall.
-Over here in the US, I’ve been seeing kabocha (or kabocha squash) being sold alongside with pumpkins and other squashes at some local grocery stores and farmers markets.
+Over here in the US, I’ve been seeing kabocha (or kabocha squash) being sold alongside pumpkins and other squashes at some local grocery stores and farmers’ markets.

 1. Puree kabocha for the best texture